misslivirose/basic-unity-vr/06_Assets&Textures.md

 {x: visit store}
 [Explore the Unity Asset Store](https://www.assetstore.unity3d.com/en/)

-You can access the Unity Asset store online and through the program with the shortcut CMD + 9.
+You can access the Unity Asset store online and through the program with the shortcut CMD/CTRL + 9.
 The Asset store requires Unity 3.3 or later, so if you're using an older version or running Unity in Wine on Linux, you won't be able to access the store directly.

 [Workaround for accessing the Asset Store on Linux](http://wiki.unity3d.com/index.php/Running_Unity_on_Linux_through_Wine#Unity_Asset_store_does_not_work_.28Has_a_workaround.29)